Hone logo

 Key Requirements:

-5. Empty Range: If the start value is greater than or equal to the stop value when step is positive, or if start is less than or equal to stop when step is negative, the function should return an empty array.
+• Return an empty array if start is greater than or equal to end and step is positive, or if start is less than or equal to end and step is negative.

 Expected Behavior: